 270 degree feedback

-A 270 degree survey involves getting feedback from the manager’s manager in addition to their employees or subordinates.
-They will also carry out a self-assessment.
+A 270 degree survey involves gaining three types of feedback.
+The three levels being feedback from the manager’s manager, feedback from their employees or subordinates, and finally they will also carry out a self-assessment.

-If you then add the feedback from colleagues at the same level as the manager in question, you will get the complete 360 degree evaluation.
+The final level to complete the 360 degree feedback evaluation is feedback from colleagues at the same level as the manager in question.
+All of the levels together create the whole 360 degree feedback picture.

 What are some relevant themes?